PEP 798 – Unpacking in Comprehensions

 Although the general consensus from the discussion thread seemed to be that this syntax was clear and intuitive, several concerns and potential downsides were raised as well.
 This section aims to summarize those concerns.

-- Overlap with existing alternatives: While the proposed syntax is arguably clearer and more concise, there are already several ways to accomplish this same thing in Python.
+- Overlap with existing alternatives: While the proposed syntax represents a consistent extension to the language and is likely to result in more-concise code, there are already several ways to accomplish this same thing in Python.

 - Function call ambiguity: